Alternative Fuel: Renewable Natural Gas 101

 - Natural gas vehicles have the luxury of utilizing an established infrastructure of 1,000+ public and private fueling stations, or, companies can build their own fast-fill or time-fill fueling station, at minimal investment.
 Time-fill fueling stations allow natural gas vehicles to refuel during idle periods, like overnight, reducing driver time and cost that typically would be spent refueling.
 Newer, modular systems can be installed for fleets wanting onsite fueling and take up the space of a parking stall, while easily expanding as your fleet and fueling needs grow in the future.

 Renewable natural gas, although growing in supply, is somewhat limited outside California.
-This issue is improving as more renewable natural gas development sites come online, but still a consideration for conversion.
+This issue is improving as more RNG development sites come online, but still a consideration for conversion.

 Natural gas vehicle prices are more expensive than diesel or gasoline equivalents, which is why federal and regional grant programs are so important.
 In many cases, these programs offset the incremental cost or significantly reduce it, but still a valid consideration.
 Further these vehicles have slightly less range diesel, but superior to other alternatives.